-- 1. Mulch (Hay or Straw) - a.
+- 1. Mulch (Hay or Straw) Without Grass Seed - a.
 Uniformly spread the mulch over the designated areas from 2 in to 4 in (50 mm to 100 mm) thick. - b.
-After spreading the mulch, walk in the mulch by using a tracked vehicle (preferred method), empty sheep foot roller, light discing, or other means that preserves the finished cross section of the prepared areas.
+After spreading the mulch, walk in the mulch by using a tracked vehicle (preferred method), empty sheep foot roller, light disking, or other means that preserves the finished cross section of the prepared areas.
 The Engineer will approve of the method. - c.
-Place temporary mulch on slopes as steep as 2:1 by using a tracked vehicle to imbed the mulch into the slope.
-Where specified, use bituminous treated mulch (straw or hay) according to Subsection 700.3.05.G.1, "Mulch with Binder". - d.
-When grassing operations begin, leave the mulch inplace and plow the mulch into the soil during seed bed preparation.
+Place temporary mulch on slopes as steep as 2:1 by using a tracked vehicle to imbed the mulch into the slope. - d.
+When grassing operations begin, leave the mulch in place and plow the mulch into the soil during seed bed preparation.
 The mulch will become beneficial plant food for the newly planted grass. - 2.
-Apply mulch (erosion control compost) as follows: - a.
+Erosion control compost Without Grass Seed - a.
 Uniformly spread the mulch (erosion control compost) over the designated areas 2 in (50 mm) thick. - b.
 When rolling is necessary, or directed by the Engineer, use a light corrugated drum roller. - c.
 When grassing operations begin, leave the mulch in place and plow the mulch into the soil during seed bed preparation.
-The mulch will become beneficial plant food for the newly planted grass.
+The mulch will become beneficial plant food for the newly planted grass. - d.

-- d.
 Plant temporary grass on area stabilized with mulch (erosion control compost) after 60 calendar days. - e.
 Do not use Erosion Control Compost in areas where the use of fertilizer is restricted.